-It is often desirable to reduce minimum installation the clearances by placing the stove closer to walls so the installation takes up less floor space.
-You can safely reduce the minimum clearances by permanently installing a shield between the stove and combustible material.
+It is often desirable to reduce the minimum installation clearances by placing the stove closer to walls so the installation takes up less floor space.
+You can safely reduce the minimum clearances permanently by installing a shield between the stove and combustible material.
 The rules for safe shields can be complicated, so read them carefully and follow exactly.
-Note that there may be minor regional differences in clearance reduction rules so be sure to check with your building inspector or fire before proceeding.
+Note that there may be minor regional differences in clearance reduction rules so be sure to check with your building or fire inspector before proceeding.